wchai0721/Data-Analysis-Portfolio/README.md

 **Skills:** Project management, stage-gate product development, cross-functional coordination, budget tracking, research core operations, academic technology commercialization.

 **Results:** Across 10 planned service lines, the tracker identifies approximately $294K in total program budget, with early-stage products concentrated in Phases 1 and 2.
 Custom reprogramming and characterization services are furthest along at 55% and 70% complete respectively, representing the fastest path to revenue.
 Higher-complexity offerings — assembloid differentiation and international distribution — are staged to Phases 3 and 4 to allow supporting infrastructure (IP framework, export licensing, QA systems) to mature in parallel with scientific readiness.

-### GreenTech Recycling Operations Dashboard

-**Code:** not applicable (Tableau workbook — .twbx)

-**Data source:** Simulated operational data modeled from client ERP, time-tracking, and financial records.

-**Goal:** To surface operational bottlenecks, labor inefficiencies, and financial performance gaps across an electronics recycling workflow, and to replace manual Excel-based reporting with a dynamic, decision-ready dashboard.

-**Description:** This project was completed as part of a Carlson Consulting Enterprise (CCE) engagement through the University of Minnesota's Carlson Analytics Lab.
-Working directly with the client's CFO, the team mapped the full operational workflow from receiving through teardown and resale, identified key performance indicators across four process stages (Receiving, Sort, Testing/Repair, and Teardown), and designed a three-dashboard Tableau prototype to replace fragmented manual reporting.
-The project involved process mapping, stakeholder interviews, KPI prioritization, dashboard wireframing, and data pipeline planning across three source systems.
-The Tableau build used five structured data tables with inter-sheet relationships, calculated fields for fail rate, throughput, and budget variance, and global filter actions to enable cross-dashboard interactivity.

-**Technology:** Tableau Desktop, Microsoft Excel, openpyxl.

-**Skills:** Process mapping, KPI design, dashboard design, data modeling, stakeholder communication, Excel data pipeline structuring, Tableau relationships and calculated fields.

-**Results:** Analysis revealed that Testing/Repair is the primary operational bottleneck, accounting for the highest labor hours across all four channels.
-The testing fail rate averaged 51.4%, indicating significant upstream sorting inefficiencies.
-Financial analysis showed that the client averaged a net loss of $51,616 annually since 2011, with a catastrophic outlier loss of $707,431 in 2019 (6x any other year), and that contributions and grants have been essential to keeping the organization net-positive in most years.
-The dashboard framework positions the client to shift from intuition-based to data-driven decision making ahead of their self-sustainability goal.

 ## Education